Leadwerks/Documentation/projectcreation.md

 # Leadwerks 5 Crash Course

+Hello, and welcome to Leadwerks 5!
+This series of articles in intended to get you up to speed quickly, with a fast but thorough demonstration of the most common features you are likely to use in the editor.

 www.youtube.com/watch?v=YYbFPMu1vpg

 The first time you run Leadwerks, the [project manager](projectmanager.md) will appear.
 If this is your first time running the program ever, there will be no projects listed in the window.